Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 How do I apply for the scheme?

-HMRC’s online portal for making applications for the first grant opened on 13 May 2020, and will close on 13 July 2020.
+HMRC’s online portal for making applications for the second grant is open now.
+It will close on 19 October 2020.

 You must apply for the scheme yourself.
 A third party, such as your accountant or financial adviser, cannot do it on your behalf.